Menopause and Burning Sensation: What Causes It and How to Deal?

 Where Do You Get Burning Sensation In Menopause

 In menopause, the burning sensation may occur anywhere in the body.
-But, some areas in the body are more sensitive than others.
+But, some areas are more sensitive than others.
 Let us discuss them in detail.

 1. Vaginal Burning